 atlas run <options> --profile cluster

-As the whole pipeline can take several days, I usually run this command in a screen on the head node, even when system administrators don’t like that.
-On the head node atlas doesn’t uses much threads/memory.
-It only schedules the jobs and does some steps which combine tables.
-Obviously you can also submit the atlas command as a long lasting job.
+As the whole pipeline can take several days, I usually run this command in a screen on the head node, even when system administrators don’t normally like that.
+On the head node atlas only schedules the jobs and combines tables, so it doesn’t use many resources.
+You can also submit the atlas command as a long lasting job.

 If a job fails, you will find the “external jobid” in the error message.
 You can investigate the job via this ID.